databrary/www/databrary/input/pages/resources/guide/institutions.md

 ## When is IRB approval necessary?

 In signing the agreement, all Investigators promise to seek IRB approval whenever their use of Databrary requires it.
 But, prior IRB approval need not be required to access Databrary's resources for non-research purposes.
-In short, Databrary does not require IRB approval in order to become an Authorized Investigator.
+In short, Databrary does not require IRB approval in order to become an authorized investigator.

 What kinds of Databrary use cases require a specific IRB protocol is really a local decision.
 There are many "pre-research" and teaching use cases that may not require IRB approval.